sisoje/viewmodelify-swift/README.md

     }
 }
 ```
-All value types and only value types are potential SwiftUI Views with that Apple magic!
+All value types and only value types are potential SwiftUI Views with that Apple magic!\
 But are they Views?
 Where are the frames and colors and shit?
-I better shut up and pretend its a View now.
+I better shut up and pretend its a View now.\
 What is this body then?
 Is it a business logic?
-It converts value to a String and then to Text so it has to be the busisness-logic.
-But how can business logic return a View!?
-What is this View anyway?
+It converts value to a String and then to Text so it has to be the busisness-logic.\
+But how can business logic return a View?
+And why we have business-logic inside the View?
+What is this View anyway?\
 So confusing...

 # Learning the (SwiftUI) View
 At least it really works, you can see the view stack of integers on the screen: